quixio/quix-samples/README.md

 ### Configuring library.json

-Library.json contains the metadata that we use to provide a smooth developer experience in the Quix portal by powering the search and set-up features in the Library.
+Library.json contains the metadata that we use to provide a smooth developer experience in the Quix portal by powering the search and set-up features in the Samples.
 Both features make your code more reusable for other developers.

 **"libraryItemId"**
 A unique identifier for your project.